Rules

 Goals/Games:

-It is a goal when the target ball touches any part of the back wall, including the top, either directly or through a chain of steel balls.
-Typically a game is won by getting at least 4 points, by a margin of 2.
+It is a goal when the target ball touches any part of the back wall, including the top, either directly or through a series of one or more contacting steel balls.
+A game is won by the first side to get to 4 points, with the option that winning requires a margin of two points.

 Fouls (Points):

-Touching: Players may not touch the target ball while on the table during play.
+Touching: Players may not touch the target ball while on the table surface during play.

 Disturbing: It is a point if a player disturbs the motion of the target ball by a steel ball that was not rolled down a chute.
 Examples include:

-1. A steel ball that was held while it contacted the target.
+1. A steel ball that was in contact with a player when it contacted the target.

 2. A steel ball that was dropped and made contact with the target.

-3. A steel ball that was pushed with the side of a chute.
+3. A steel ball that was pushed with the side or tip of a chute.

 4. A steel ball that was pushed with a hand while gathering balls.

-Interfering: Players may not touch steel balls, launched by an opponent, until those balls have passed downfield from the target ball, even if they look off course for impact.
-Players may acquire steel balls anywhere on the playing surface, including the opponent's goal area.
-However, players may not hamper the play of opponents, including touching their chutes or obscuring their vision.
+Interfering: Players may not touch a steel ball recently launched by an opponent and on its way to the target.
+Players may acquire steel balls anywhere on the playing surface.
+However, players may not interfere with the play of opponents, including touching their chutes, obscuring their vision, or hampering/altering their movement.
 Players may not take balls from the hands of any other player.

-Slapping: Players may not slap the target ball with the side of a chute.
-The target ball may legally bounce off the side of a stationary chute.
-A target ball may also legally bounce off the tip of a chute, even if the chute is moving.
-Blockage with the tip is defined as any angle that differs from the side of the chute.
-Players may not forcefully hit steel balls with the side of a chute.
+Slapping: Players may not rotate a chute toward the target ball and hit it with the side or corner of the chute.
+A target ball may legally bounce off the tip (front) of a chute, even if the chute is moving.
+Players may not forcefully hit steel balls with a chute.

-Starting: After the defending goalie says "Ready," if any of the other players launches a steel ball before the starting goalie launches, it is a point against that player's team.
+Starting: After the defending goalie says "ready," if any of the other players releases a steel ball before the starting goalie releases a ball, it is a point against that player's team.
 If the starting goalie fakes a launch, it is a point against the starting goalie's team.

 Placing: Players may not place steel balls anywhere on the playing surface.
 Players may not push steel balls into a corner or anywhere else on the table.
-Players may not put steel balls into the hands of their partner.
+Players may push steel balls to retrieve them from "under" the barriers.
+Players may not put or shoot steel balls into the hands of their partner.
 Players may not hold steel balls by any means other than their hands.

 Pinching: Players may not hold the target ball with a chute against a side wall.